 In addition, you can usually have a short agreement drafted up.
 If the other party does not pay, you have their written acknowledgment that they owe the debt to you.
 This would speed up and simplify the process if you have to go to court later on.

 Filing your case and going to Court with an attorney can be the most expensive part of any small debt dispute.
+If the money is owed to your company, you need to hire an attorney because a company can't represent itself in court.
 When the dispute is over $100,000, hiring a lawyer seems like a natural next step.
 However, when the dispute is over $4,000, the amount of the debt can be eaten up quickly by legal fees.
 You can be left winning a judgment for $4,000, but spending $10,000+ on legal fees.

 For small debts, you should check with your local Small Claims Court to see what the process is for filing a case.
 These courts are often set up for people to represent themselves and a lawyer isn’t necessarily needed.
 Many lawyers avoid Small Claims Court.
 The amount of the debts and the structure of the Court aren’t made for lawyers.
 These courts can be a fast and easy way to get a resolution to the money you are owed.